marcosxaxa/challenge-2/README.md

 cd challenge-2/terraform
 ```

-Inside this folder is all the files that terraform will use to deploy the resourcers to AWS.
+Inside this folder is all the files that terraform will use to deploy the resources to AWS.
 Use these commands:
 Initialize the terraform project:

 ```